 - Patients with atrial fibrillation should be anticoagulated according to usual medical practice prior to electrical or pharmacological cardioversion.
 Anticoagulant therapy may be continued after cardioversion according to usual medical practice for the treatment of people with AF.
 Hypokalemia should be corrected before initiation of Tikosyn therapy (see WARNINGS, Ventricular Arrhythmia).

-- Patients to be discharged on Tikosyn therapy from an inpatient setting as described above must have an adequate supply of Tikosyn, at the patient's individualized dose, to allow uninterrupted dosing until the patient receives the first outpatient supply.
+- Patients to be discharged on Tikosyn therapy from an inpatient setting as described above must have an adequate supply of Tikosyn, at the patient's individualized dose, to allow uninterrupted dosing until the patient can fill a Tikosyn prescription.

 Instructions for Individualized Dose InitiationInitiation of Tikosyn Therapy

 Step 1.
 Electrocardiographic assessment: Prior to administration of the first dose, the QTc must be determined using an average of 5–10 beats.
 If the QTc is greater than 440 msec (500 msec in patients with ventricular conduction abnormalities), Tikosyn is contraindicated.
 If heart rate is less than 60 beats per minute, QT interval should be used.
 Proceed to Step 2 if the QTc or QT is 440 msec.
 Patients with heart rates <50 beats per minute have not been studied.